Poulpes/onboarding/readme.md

 We have in mind a couple of other ideas, mainly some tools to help us in our work *(managing invoice, planning, etc.)* but also our new website, some small librairies (*rails-crud-redux*) or event website *(X-mas calendar)*.

 Apart from building things... we also want to write product or technical related articles.
-We've just published [one](https://medium.com/@agencepoulpe/le-marketing-dinfluence-a-son-bar%C3%B4m%C3%A8tre-1caa520c7d50) and we plan to carry on a monthly basis.
+We've just published [one](https://medium.com/@agencepoulpe/le-marketing-dinfluence-a-son-bar%C3%B4m%C3%A8tre-1caa520c7d50) about YÔO and one about [resteo](https://medium.com/@agencepoulpe/de-la-data-analytics-en-restauration-ebe9c4d86e23) and we plan to carry on a ~~monthly~~ tri-monthly basis.
 If you fancy writing stuff, you'll have a chance.

 The point is, if you want to contribute by:
 - shipping features on Poulpe side projects